slimgroup/SlimPlotting.jl/README.md

 # Authors

-This package is developped and maintained by Mathias Louboutin<mlouboutin3@gatech.edu> and the ML4Seismic LAbe at Georgia Institute of Technology.
+This package is developped and maintained by Mathias Louboutin<mlouboutin3@gatech.edu> and the ML4Seismic Lab at Georgia Institute of Technology.